refined-github/refined-github/contributing.md

 }

 void features.add(__filebasename, {
+	/** This only adds the shortcut to the help screen, it doesn't enable it. */
+	shortcuts: {
+		'↑': 'Edit your last comment'
+	},

 	/** Whether to wait for DOM ready before running `init`. `false` makes `init` run right as soon as `body` is found. @default true */
 	awaitDomReady: false,